lucaswxp/Wordpress-for-Developers/README.markdown

+> This repository han'st been updated for 4+ year now, but all components still work flawlessly.
+I just don't have time to mantain and add new functionality anymore.

 Goal
 ============
-This library has the goal of make simple the creation of CRUD elements in wordpress, such as meta boxes, extra fields in terms and option pages.
+Make simple the creation of CRUD elements in wordpress, such as meta boxes, extra fields in terms and option pages.